0xSG/GitHubDive/readme.md

 - RetroFit 2 for fetching data from GitHub

 ## Structure
-- data : Contains Singleton classs which holds main data
+- repositories : Contains Singleton classs which holds main data
 - adapters : Contains all the adapters like recycler view adapters etc.
 - model : Contains all blue prints classed of all data used and API, input for retrofit2
 - searchtabs : Only contains modelview files of tabs in search